A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Young At Art Museum

-Tracy Snyder Molina: This Ft.
+Tracy Snyder Molina said: This Ft.
 Lauderdale museum provides imagination activation for the whole family!
 Each exhibit allows kids to explore the hidden art in their surroundings.
 Learn about foreign cultures, ancient customs and a world of fantastic adventures.
 Make musical instruments from discarded objects and STOMP to the beat, pretend to ride a NYC subway train or discover how an artist interprets his or her culture and traditions and how they influence their art.
 You'll even have a chance to make a masterpiece of your own.

 Cost: $14 per person/$12 for Broward County residents